-The controller is a LED screen that is usually found on the handlebars of the electric all-terrain bike.
+The controller is a LED screen that is usually found on the handlebars of the electric bike.
 It's most basic functions tell you how much battery power is remaining, how fast you are going, and allows you to adjust the amount of assistance the motor gives you.
 More advanced controllers will track trip distance, direction, elevation, temperature, and many other possible options.

-What kind of Electric All-Terrain Bike is right for me?
+What kind of Electric Bike is right for me?

-The most basic question is how and where do you want to ride your electric all-terrain bike.
-Just like regular all-terrain bikes, electric all-terrain bikes come with a variety of options.
-Whether you are a trail rider, hunter or an off/on road rider we can help you decide.
+The most basic question is how and where do you want to ride your electric bike.
+Just like regular bikes, electric bikes come with an endless variety of options.
+Whether you are a trail rider, urban rider or an off/on road rider we can help you decide.